The Ultimate Guide to Thanksgiving Emails: Ideas & Tips

 Do you think that Black Friday is the only occasion to treat your customers with special offers and discounts?
-Don’t ignore Thanksgiving — consumers plan online shopping for Thanksgiving, so don’t miss a chance to win them over with bright and festive campaigns.
+Don’t ignore Thanksgiving — consumers plan online shopping for the occasion, so don’t miss a chance to win them over with bright and festive Thanksgiving campaigns.
+In 2024, Thanksgiving is observed on November 28.

 In this article, we put together the best-performing Thanksgiving email marketing techniques.
-Step by step we’ll guide you through the creation of a festive campaign: from crafting a catchy subject line to the contents and timing of a good Thanksgiving email.
+Step by step, we’ll guide you through the creation of a holiday campaign: from crafting a catchy subject line to the contents and timing of a good Thanksgiving email.
 Plus, you’ll see examples of Thanksgiving email campaigns you can use as your templates.

 Why send out Thanksgiving emails